-If you can jam with your friends, join a Jazz jam session or book your own gigs, you can create opportunities to practice thinking like a Jazz drummer.
+Jam with your friends, join a Jazz jam session or book your own gigs, you can create opportunities to practice thinking like a Jazz drummer.

 So often in Jazz playing, virtuosity is applauded and teamwork is forgotten.
 It’s the teamwork and communication between the instruments that truly make Jazz music special.

 When we think, listen and converse we create something together far greater than we could alone.

-Learn to play Jazz brushes in the THE BRUSHES MASTERY COURSE.
+Learn to drum with brushes in the THE BRUSHES MASTERY COURSE.
 It’s the most complete online drum brushes course ever created.

 Get ready for your Jazz drumming gigs.
 Download high-quality, effective DRUMLESS TRACKS.
 Improve your time, feel, comping and soloing.
 Learn to play better with real musicians.

 Book some private ZOOM DRUM LESSONS to take your Jazz drumming to new heights.